 |30°||Lite to medium turnout||Medium turnout w/ high neck or neck cover|

 |10°||Medium turnout w/ standard or high neck||Heavy turnout w/ neck cover|

 |0°||Medium or heavy turnout w/ neck cover||Heavy turnout w/ neck cover or double blanket|

 |Below 0°||Heavy turnout w/ neck cover||Double blanket w/ neck cover|

-Jeffers Equine has your horse covered with the perfect horse blankets to keep him/her warm during the colder months.
-A wide array of unique blankets to choose from to fit your needs, whether medium weight horse blanket, lightweight horse blanket, or heavyweight blanket.
+Jeffers Equine has your horse covered with the perfect horse blankets to keep them warm during the colder months.
+A wide array of unique blankets to choose from to fit your needs, whether medium weight horse blanket, light weight horse blanket, or heavyweight horse blanket.

-For additional information on how to properly measure for a horse blanket, please see video below:
+For additional information on how to properly measure for a horse blanket, please see the video below: